Top 10 Reasons Why Top 10 Lists Are So Popular

 I halfheartedly tried to find samples to reinforce this point, but I didn't have much luck.
 It's probably for the best though.
 Regardless of how weird or funny or cool as I may have just accidentally made these lists sound above, they're really actually quite dull and depressing.
 Take my word for it and keep away.

-7. YOU CAN INCLUDE A RANDOM REFERENCE TO THE 1996 SINBAD FILM "FIRST KID" AT NUMBER 7 BECAUSE BY THE TIME PEOPLE HAVE REACHED THIS POINT THEY HAVE ALREADY GROWN TIRED OF YOUR LIST AND ARE IN THE PROCESS OF QUICKLY SCROLLING TO THE END
+7. YOU CAN INCLUDE A REFERENCE TO THE 1996 SINBAD FILM “FIRST KID” AT NUMBER 7 BECAUSE BY THE TIME PEOPLE HAVE REACHED THIS POINT THEY HAVE ALREADY GROWN TIRED OF YOUR LIST AND ARE IN THE PROCESS OF QUICKLY SCROLLING TO THE END

 8. THEY HAVE GROWN TOO POWERFUL AND CANNOT BE STOPPED